dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

         Show command line help

     -p,--process-id
-        The process that will be monitored
+        The ID of the process that will be monitored

-    -r,--refresh-interval
+    --refresh-interval
         The number of seconds to delay between updating the displayed counters

     counter_list